verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 that sends requests to the Kubernetes API server on the admin cluster.
 The URL for the admin cluster Kubernetes API server is registered on the managed cluster by the user.

-### Verrazzano API proxy
+### Verrazzano authentication proxy
-In a multicluster topology, the Verrazzano API proxy runs on both the admin and managed clusters.
+In a multicluster topology, the Verrazzano authentication proxy runs on both the admin and managed clusters.
-On the admin cluster, the API proxy connects to in-cluster Keycloak, using the Keycloak Service.
+On the admin cluster, the authentication proxy connects to in-cluster Keycloak, using the Keycloak Service.
-On the managed cluster, the API proxy connects to Keycloak on the admin cluster through the NGINX Ingress controller running on the admin cluster.
+On the managed cluster, the authentication proxy connects to Keycloak on the admin cluster through the NGINX Ingress Controller running on the admin cluster.

-### Verrazzano OIDC proxy
-The OIDC proxy runs as a sidecar in the Elasticsearch, Kibana, Prometheus, and Grafana Pods.
-This proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
-When a request comes into the OIDC proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress Controller, so the request exits the cluster.
-Otherwise, if OIDC is on the admin cluster, then the request is sent directly to Keycloak within the cluster.
-If OIDC is on the managed cluster, then it must send requests to Keycloak on the admin cluster.
+For SSO, the authentication proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
+When a request comes into the authentication proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress Controller, so the request exits the cluster.
+Otherwise, if the authentication proxy is on the admin cluster, then the request is sent directly to Keycloak within the cluster.
+If the authentication proxy is on the managed cluster, then it must send requests to Keycloak on the admin cluster.

 ### Prometheus